The CV-19 impact

 Jonathan Chadwick’s latest play, THE RUINS, more information at the end of the Plays and other writing section

-DECEPTION AND DELUSION is the latest blog
+DECEPTION AND DELUSION

-EXCLUSION PROCESSES is the one before
+EXCLUSION PROCESSES

-POLITICS IS FAR TOO IMPORTANT TO BE LEFT TO POLITICIANS is the blog before that.
+POLITICS IS FAR TOO IMPORTANT TO BE LEFT TO POLITICIANS

-PLEASE DON’T MAKE US GO THROUGH THIS AGAIN is the one before.
+PLEASE DON’T MAKE US GO THROUGH THIS AGAIN

 THINKING ABOUT THE STATE is a blog piece about the need in our current situation in the UK in the Autumn of 2022 to reflect on the state